fbpx

 Barcode scanner linked as a key feature of a stock control system

-With a barcode scanner—like the image above, or one built into a mobile device—it will make stock control much easier to manage.
+With a barcode scanner—like the image above, or one you can use on a mobile device—it will make managing your stock much easier.

-This library will only ever make data entry more efficient.
-When parts arrive from the supplier to your stockroom, the stockroom manager can handily scan and quickly log all the delivered parts in minutes.
-This way, they can compile data against stock-types you’ve already logged.
+When parts arrive from the supplier to your stockroom, the stockroom manager can simply scan the delivered parts, logging the details in moments.
+They can also compile data against stock-types you’ve already logged, saving time in the future, too.

 3. Generate insightful analytics

-With a clear database of parts, you stand to get a much better picture of what’s going in and out.
+With stock control and parts management, you stand to get a much better picture of what’s coming in and out of your business, every day.

 • Time stamps can tell you when parts have been taken out.